- Definition and rules applicable

 - History of SASP

-A Single Authorisation for a simplified procedure allows economic operators to use the local clearance procedure or the simplified declaration procedure in the Member State where the he is established in order to perform the customs formalities relating to his imports/exports wherever they occur in the Community.
+A Single Authorisation for a simplified procedure allows economic operators to use the local clearance procedure or the simplified declaration procedure in the Member State where he is established in order to perform the customs formalities relating to his imports/exports wherever they occur in the Community.
 A transfer of the goods to the authorised location is possible; subsequently a periodic supplementary declaration must be lodged.

 The rules currently applicable are the following: